She can't let Joey suffer— but does she have what it takes to do right by him?

 Merlin crouched beside her.
 "I know how you feel, better'n you do, really.
 Mine mostly get assassinated."
 He squeezed her on the shoulder.

-Morgan wandered through the city, ignoring the biting cold, the looks from people she nearly walked into, even the horns of people that nearly ran her over.
+Morgan prowled the city streets, ignoring the biting cold, the looks from people she nearly walked into, even the horns of people that nearly ran her over.

-Finally, she sat down at a bus stop, and pulled out a phone like the one she had dissolved in Merlin's Cybercaf.
+Finally, she sat down at a bus stop, and conjured a phone.

 A blue sprite head appeared.
 "What's on your mind?"